wavefrontHQ/wavefront-sdk-doc-sources/README.md

 [Apache 2.0 License](LICENSE).

 ## How to Contribute

-Want to contribute?
-Reach out to us with this good news!
+* Reach out to us on our public [Slack channel](https://www.wavefront.com/join-public-slack).

-* Contact Wavefront by VMware: wavefront@vmware.com
-* Slack: wavefront-public.slack.com
-* If you run into any issues, let us know by creating a GitHub issue in the specific repository.
+* If you run into any issues, let us know by creating a GitHub issue.